 As the product name suggests, you’ll also find shea butter and argan oil, two rich emollients.
 They smooth the cuticle to reduce frizz and enhance shine.
 Then the other natural ingredients like fruit stem cells and amino acids repair strands and strengthen hair.

-Pair this conditioner with its matching shampoo for best results.
+Pair this conditioner with other products for the best results.
 And rest easy knowing that the manufacturer supports Fair Trade, and their products are cruelty-free.

 6. PURA D’OR Curl Therapy Conditioner for Curly, Wavy or Frizzy Hair

 The Curl Therapy Conditioner from PURA D’OR contains linseed extract that stops tangles and frizz in thick curly hair.
 It makes hair shiny with aloe and kukui seed oil.
 And it avoids parabens and sulfates to protect your health and hair.

 7. The Seaweed Bath Co.
 Balancing Eucalyptus and Peppermint Argan Conditioner

 The Balancing Eucalyptus and Peppermint Argan Conditioner from the Seaweed Bath Company comes highly recommended on beauty websites.
 Its popularity is due to several benefits, like the fact that it smells fabulous, feels tingly, and leaves curls bouncy and soft.
 It’s gentle and lightweight enough to use every day.

 The formula is free from gluten and parabens and made with sustainable ingredients.
 Instead, it contains bladderwrack seaweed that protects against UV damage and moisturizes the scalp, too.

 8. Maui Moisture Curl Quench + Coconut Oil Conditioner